Boris Johnson in intensive care after coronavirus symptoms worsen

 British prime minister Boris Johnson was admitted to St Thomas’s Hospital for tests on Sunday night, 10 days after testing positive for coronavirus.Photograph: Will Oliver/EPA

-British prime minister Boris Johnson has been moved into intensive care at a London hospital after a deterioration inhis condition since he was admitted for treatment for Covid-19.
+Boris Johnson has been moved into intensive care at a London hospital after a deterioration in the British prime minister’s condition since he was admitted for treatment for Covid-19.

 “Since Sunday evening, the prime minister has been under the care of doctors at St Thomas’s Hospital, in London, after being admitted with persistent symptoms of coronavirus.
 Over the course of this afternoon, the condition of the prime minister has worsened and, on the advice of his medical team, he has been moved to the intensive care unit at the hospital,” a Downing Street spokesperson said.